February 1, 2017, Los Angeles, Ca, USA

 I liked that practical approach.
 It was more of - Show me what you can do now rather than tell me about what you did in the past.

-Over the years of managing IKI I have received numerous request by high ranking instructors from other styles wishing to join IKI.
+Over the years of managing IKI I have received numerous requests by high ranking instructors from other styles wishing to join IKI.
 All are welcome but there is a catch: I respect former ranks but do not offer rank recognition.
-This means you may be a 10th dan in another style but that rank has nothing to do with us and can be magically transferred into an IKI rank.
+This means you may be a 10th dan in another style but that rank has nothing to do with us and cannot be magically transferred into an IKI rank.